Legendary Assassin: Production

 Legendary Assassin marks the directorial debuts of Wu Jing and Nicky Li.
 Wu Jing had long wished to become a director since he first stepped into the entertainment industry in 1995.
 Nicky Li, a former fight choreography and stunt member of the Jackie Chan Stunt Team, had collaborated with on several recent projects which include Fatal Contact and Invisible Target.
 The film was shot with a budget of HK$30 million in Hong Kong.
 Filming began in March, went on a hiatus by the middle of May and resumed towards end of July, wrapping up filming in September.

+Reception

+Panos Kotzathanasis said, "Apart from the self-idolization and the no-context aspect, none of which are unusual for the category,'Legendary Killer' is an impressive movie, a tribute to Wu Jing’s abilities, and another must for fans of action/martial arts cinema."